tjibbevanderlaan/chromeos-filesystem-sftp/docs/code_structure.md

 };
 ```

-The request parameter at senging a message to the NaCl module is JSON object like the following format:
+The request parameter at sending a message to the NaCl module is JSON object like the following format:

 ```json
 {